-Students who want a career in broadcasting, either in television news, sports or weather, can get invaluable experience at KUJH-TV, which produces daily newscasts and sports talk programming.
+Students who want a career in broadcasting can get invaluable experience at KUJH-TV, which produces daily newscasts and sports talk programming.
 Each semester, the station produces other local programs, constantly expanding its coverage of sports, special events and documentaries.
 Students at KUJH get the opportunity to work with the latest software and technology as on-camera talent, producers, directors and writers.

-Students are taught and advised by faculty members who have been in the field for many years, and they gain experience in all areas of production so that they are prepared to enter the media world from all directions.
+Students who get involved with KUJH are taught and advised by faculty members who have been in the field for many years.
+They gain experience in all areas of production so that they are prepared to enter the media world from all directions.
 Former KUJH students have landed jobs even before graduating at WDTN in Dayton, Ohio; KFOX14 in El Paso, Texas; and KRGG in Jefferson City, Mo.

 What kind of experience do I need to be involved?